Food Sensitivities And Autoimmune

 Apr 09, 2023

-Food sensitivity testing is used by numerous health professionals, including doctors and nutritionists (like myself) as a tool in developing a customized nutrition plan for their clients and patients.
+Food sensitivity testing is used by numerous health professionals, including nutritionists (like myself) as a tool in developing a customized nutrition plan for clients.

-YET, food sensitivity testing for autoimmune is not something everyone agrees on and some in the medical community question the validity of testing because a "food sensitivity" is not fixed, meaning it's not there for life, nor is it life threatening.
-However, those who use food sensitivity testing as part of their nutrition plan typically experience relief.
+YET, food sensitivity testing for autoimmune is not something everyone agrees on and some in the medical community question the validity of testing because a "food sensitivity" is not a fixed allergy, meaning it's not there for life, nor is it life threatening.
+However, those who use food sensitivity testing as part of their custom nutrition plan typically experience relief and quite quickly.

 This makes it confusing.